I went on a hike the other day.

 As we were closing in on the peak, the skies darkened and the weather turned.
 Not the kinda action you want on 4000+ meters above sea level.

 Within minutes it got so cold I felt my bones shaking and my hands going numb (I can count on one hand the times in my life I’ve been that cold).
-To spice things up further, the visibility was bad as the icy wind kept blowing dust into my eyes.
+To spice things up further, the visibility was terrible as the icy wind kept blowing dust into my eyes.

 But that didn’t keep us from marching onward (I remember telling myself I would rather die than not make it to the top.
 This is the kinda self-talk I have every day, in case you were wondering).